Erisa/worker-links/README.md

 For the time being you can view them from your Cloudflare Dashboard:
 Cloudflare Dashboard -> Workers -> KV -> View on the namespace.

-Or with the `wrangler` tool.
-For example if you are in the project directory and have your `wrangler.toml` configured correctly, this should just be `wrangler kv:key list --binding kv`

 ## Security

 This code is relatively simple but still, if you find any security issues that can be exploited publicly, please reach out to me via email: `seriel (at) erisa.moe` with any relevant details.